WFU-HPC/deac-docs/source/cluster-sla.rst

 * A non-standard, hardware-specific contribution can be made to purchase a Research-Node.

-    * A Research-Node is essentially a dedicated Head Node to be used only by the purchasing research group.
+    * A Research-Node is essentially a dedicated Compute Node to be used only by the purchasing research group via dedicated partition or through the Login Portal.
     * This hardware-based contribution method is *only offered as a last resort*, limited only to those groups who cannot conduct their work on current DEAC resources and/or setup.

 .. _sec.sla.su.chargebacks: